! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 Many people are under the mistaken assumption that going to mediation means you are going to resolve your divorce without attorneys.
 Not only is this not true, but in many cases, it would be inappropriate and harmful.
 The concepts of mediation and legal representation are not mutually exclusive.
 Nor should they be.

-Regardless of whether a mediator is also an experienced family attorney, that one person is ethically prohibited from wearing both hats at the same time.
+Regardless of whether a mediation attorney is also an experienced family attorney, that one person is ethically prohibited from wearing both hats at the same time.
 When we are serving as mediators, we must always remain neutral and objective.
 While we can explain certain legal concepts and processes to you, we cannot give you legal advice.
 If you want legal advice, you need to involve your own independent counsel in your mediation experience.

-There are many ways people involve attorneys in their mediation experience, including any or all of the following:
+There are many ways people involve mediation attorneys in their experience, including any or all of the following:

 The end goal of the mediation process is to have a binding, written agreement that both parties sign and file with the court.
 The court will then convert that written agreement into a court order.
 If you are mediating your entire divorce, the written agreement you need will be called a “Marital Settlement Agreement.”
 (There are variations of this name, such a Separation and Marital Settlement Agreement or Property Settlement Agreement, but it is basically the same thing.)
 If you are mediating limited issues within your case while your ultimate divorce is pending or after your divorce is over, the written agreement you need is a “Consent Order.”